 MCC utilizes a Paralegal Studies Advisory Board.
 This group is composed of notable lawyers, senior paralegals, legal technologists, employment representatives, and members of the general public.
-Attorney Richard D. Rosenbloom, past-president of the Monroe County Bar Association, Senior Counsel for the law firm of Boylan, Brown, Code, Fowler, Vigdor & Wilson, LLP, and a former Justice of the New York State Supreme Court and Monroe County Family Court, serves as chair-person of the Paralegal Studies Advisory Board.
 The Board helps to develop admission standards, select competent faculty, evaluate curriculum and performance of graduates, publicize the program, and secure community cooperation and interest.

-The American Bar Association adopted the following definition, effective September 1, 1997: A legal assistant or paralegal is a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.
+The American Bar Association adopted the following definition effective February 2, 2020: A paralegal is a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.

 Paralegals work in almost any area where law-related work is performed, including private law firms and government agencies.
 Under the supervision of lawyers, they research law, investigate facts, prepare drafts of legal documents, and work with clients.